zack-bitcoin/amoveo/docs/design/sortition_chains_implementation.md

 each pw_root contains a pubkey of who could win.

-so, every pw-root will point to the next pw-root in the linked list. it is ordered based on priority. and the pw-root also points to a pw_layer.
+so, every pw_root will point to the next pw_root in the linked list. it is ordered based on priority. and the pw_root also points to a pw_layer.

 5)  potential_winner_layer

 each pw_layer contains a priority height for that layer.

+each pw_layer has a pointer to the pw_root it is associated with.

-the pw_layers are a linked list, each pointing to the next. they are ordered based on the order of the sortitoin chains inside of each other. and the pw_layer also points to a pw_spent_proof.
+the pw_layers are a linked list, each pointing to the next. they are ordered based on the order of the sortitoin chains inside of each other.

 6) potential_winner_spent_proofs

 each pw_spent_proof contains the pubkey of the account assigned to collect spent proofs into a merkel tree.

+each pw_spent_proof_operator has a pointer to the pw_root it is associated with, and to the pw_layer it is associated with.

 the pw_spent_proofs are a linked list, each pointing to the next.